SimpleDataLabsInc/prophecy-docs/docs/Spark/extensibility/gem-builder/gem-builder.md

 ````

 Let's look at each of these functions.
+For details on our optimization functions, see [Optimization functions](/docs/).

 ### Dialog